vesoft-inc/nebula-docs/docs-2.0/4.deployment-and-installation/3.upgrade-nebula-graph/upgrade-nebula-graph-to-latest.md

 * You must upgrade the old Nebula Graph services on the same machines they are deployed. **DO NOT** change the IP addresses, configuration files of the machines, and **DO NOT** change the cluster topology.

-* The hard disk space of each machine should be **more than three times** as much as the space taken by the original data directories.
+* The hard disk space of each machine should be **three times** as much as the space taken by the original data directories.

 * Known issues that could cause data loss are listed on [GitHub known issues](https://github.com/vesoft-inc/nebula-graph/issues/857).
 The issues are all related to altering schema or default values.